cpursley/ex_currency_live_view/README.md

 # ExCurrencyLiveView

-An Phoenix LiveView application that streaming currency exchange rates from [www.investing.com](https://www.investing.com)
+An Phoenix LiveView application that streams currency exchange rates from [www.investing.com](https://www.investing.com)

 To start your Phoenix server: